- Abstract class

 Creating a Date Object in TypeScript

-There are multiple ways to initialize a TypeScript date object
+There are several ways to create a new Date

 const now: Date = new Date();